Note: This feature is only available on "Enterprise" plans.

 Stations can only run apps on one Display Device at a time.
 A device running the Tulip Player automatically logs out when it is transferred away from a Station.

 The Tulip Player will automatically logout and cancel any running app after a customizable number of minutes of inactivity (but there will be a warning).
 This can be disabled upon request.

 All apps in Tulip are version controlled.
 When an app is executed in the Tulip Player, the version number of the app is logged alongside all other app data with each completion.

 You can only run "Published Versions" of Apps on Stations.
-If you'd like to run a non-published version, you need to click "Run" from the App Builder.
+If you'd like to run a non-published version, you need to click "Run" from the App Editor.

 Your organization can define which users are allowed to publish specific apps.